stonemjs/docs/src/docs/essentials/event-handler.md

 ## Dimension-Specific Behavior

 In Stone.js, every component belongs to a **dimension** of the Continuum Architecture.
-The **event handler** is firmly rooted in the **initialization dimension** — the moment your system is fully built and ready to process intentions.
+The **event handler** is firmly rooted in the **initialization dimension**, the moment your system is fully built and ready to process intentions.

 ### Initialization-Only